 Family income benefit is a type of life insurance policy.
 It is designed to replace your income and protect your family’s finances in the event of your death, if you die within the period of the policy.
-Instead of paying out a lump sum, the policy will pay out income to your loved ones for a set period of time.
+Instead of paying out a lump sum, the policy will pay out income, usually monthly to your loved ones for a set period of time.

 When you take out family income benefit cover, you will tell the insurance provider how much income you want your loved ones to receive and for how long.
 The insurance company will use this information to work out the cost of the cover.

 If you have family income benefit insurance, the policy will pay a regular monthly sum of money to your loved ones for a set period of time, if you die during the term, whereas a life insurance will pay out one lump sum.

 Because of the very different ways these two life policies pay out, family income benefit can often work out cheaper.

 When you buy term life insurance, you are insuring a lump sum to be paid to your loved ones if you die within the term of the policy.
 With most life policies the sum of money remains the same, no matter whether you die soon after getting cover or in the final months of the policy term.

 Family income benefit pays out a relatively small sum every month, so the calculations applied to the premiums you need to pay for your cover are very different to the way insurance providers will calculate regular life cover.

 When you apply for family income benefit insurance, you first need to work out the amount of money your family would need to be financially secure in the event of your death.

 For example, if your current salary is £2,500 per month then it makes sense to get insurance which will replace this salary exactly.
 Let’s say you set up a policy which will pay out £2,500 for a total of 30 years.
 If you die in the first year of buying the cover, your insurance provider will have to pay £2.500 out to your family every month for the whole 30 years.